april19833/currency-1.5/contracts/policy/README.md

 ## Usage

-The main Policy contract only needs linked to the Community Governance contract when deployed.
+The main Policy contract only needs to be linked to the Community Governance contract when deployed.
 The rest of its usage is through the Community Governance process.
 Policed contract only need a Policy address on deployment and then their inherited permissioned functionality uses this address.

 ## Contract Overview